 A body which has been autopsied or is subject to a medical examiner’s request for autopsy generally cannot be accepted for donation.
-However, the Anatomical Gift Program will review individual cases for exceptions.

 If the distance makes transporting the body impractical, a representative of the Anatomical Gift Program will provide a list of medical schools that may accept the donation geographically closer to the place of death.

 Upon completion of studies, at the expense of the Anatomical Gift Program, the remains will be cremated at a New York state licensed crematory and the cremated remains if requested will be returned to the next of kin or designated recipient.

 Will all my remains be returned?

 There may be an occasion when the donation provides a unique educational opportunity for health care professionals.
 On such occasions, the Anatomical Gift Program at SUNY Upstate Medical University reserves the right to retain a minimal portion of the donation for archival purposes.
 Archiving of such specimens will be conducted and retained only at Upstate Medical University and no other institution.

 The time varies with each donation.
 The maximum time is two years.
 Many donations are kept for a shorter period of time.
 A letter is sent to the designated recipient when the cremated remains are available.
 The cremated remains could be sent by registered mail requiring a signature or arrangements can be made to receive the cremated remains in person.
 If there is a change of address for the designated recipient the new address should be provided to the program.
 If there has been a change of the recipient, that person’s name and address should be provided to the Anatomical Gift Program.

 Will a report of findings concerning the probable cause of death be provided to the person responsible for my remains?